tmlkmcd/AoC-2022/2022/README.md

 ## Day 24

-- Estimated completino time: ~1.5 hours
+- Estimated completion time: ~1.5 hours

 Enjoyed this one too, was pretty proud of the way I chose to model the blizzards.
 Couldn't figure out why it seemed to be running forever until, when running the program against a testing input, I figured that I wasn't memo-izing the previously seen outcomes properly.
 Program takes a long time to run (few minutes per step) but I'm fine with that since it got me the correct answer.